YehonatanLiron/KivyGraph/README.md

 This module draws graphs using mesh objects, this way allowing a gradient fill.
+The gradient colors can be specified as RGB, or loaded from a JPG or PNG file.

 It is possible to zoom in and out with the mouse roller & grab the graph and move it around on the x axis